When Does Closeness in Distribution Imply Representational Similarity? An Identifiability Perspective: Models Close in KL Divergence Can Have Dissimilar Representations

-\cref{theorem:small_KL_dissimilar_reps} proves that, although the two models have $d_{\text{KL}} \leq \epsilon$, there is no guarantee they are close to being $\sim_L$-equivalent.
-In fact, under certain permutations $\pi$ of the elements in $\calY$, there is no linear transformation connecting the embeddings of the two models (see \cref{fig:small_kl_dissimilar_reps} for an example).
-In \cref{table:kl_to_zero} we evaluate the $d_{\text{KL}}$ between two models constructed as per \cref{theorem:small_KL_dissimilar_reps} for increasing values of unembedding norms.
-Prompted by this result, we also formulate the following important corollary: \begin{corollary}[Informal] Let $k = |\calY|$ and assume $k \geq M + 1$.
+\cref{theorem:small_KL_dissimilar_reps} shows that, even when $d_{\mathrm{KL}}(p_{\vf,\vg},p_{\f',\g'}) \le \epsilon$, there is no guarantee that the models are close to being $\sim_L$-equivalent.
+The proof constructs a $\rho$-parameterized sequence in which the embeddings remain fixed and not equal up to a linear transformation; consequently, the error of the best linear regression of one embedding set onto the other is strictly positive and stays constant as $\rho \to \infty$, while $d_{\mathrm{KL}} \to 0$.

+In \cref{theorem:small_KL_dissimilar_reps}, we consider the KL divergence between two distributions from our model family.
+However, when practitioners study representational similarity in trained models, they fit each model to the data distribution—usually by maximum-likelihood estimation—and then compare their representations.
+We therefore also formulate the following corollary which is closer to the usual setup: \begin{corollary}[Informal] Let $k = |\calY|$ and assume $k \geq M + 1$.
 Consider a dataset of $(\vx, y)$ pairs, where only one label is assigned to each unique input.
-Then, we can find two models that obtain an arbitrarily small cross-entropy loss on the data while having representations which are {far from being linearly equivalent} in the same sense as \cref{theorem:small_KL_dissimilar_reps}. \end{corollary}
+Then, we can find two models that obtain an arbitrarily small cross-entropy loss on the data while having representations which are {far from being linearly equivalent} in the same sense as in \cref{theorem:small_KL_dissimilar_reps}. \end{corollary}

-Proof is in \cref{app:Loss_to_zero_reps_dissimilar_full_proofs}.
+The proof is in \cref{app:Loss_to_zero_reps_dissimilar_full_proofs}, and an illustration through synthetic experiments can be found in \cref{app:loss_diff_vs_emb_mcca}.
 This corollary shows that two models having close to optimal classification loss on training data, possibly also equal, may not possess similar representations at all.
-Importantly, we find that this situation arises in practice with discriminative models trained on CIFAR-10 (\cref{sec:experiments}), having dissimilar representations despite assigning high probability to the same labels.
+Importantly, we find that this situation can arise in practice with discriminative models trained on CIFAR-10 (\cref{sec:experiments}), which can have dissimilar representations despite assigning high probability to the same labels.